How to install Windows 10 using a DVD, an ISO file or a USB flash drive

 How to install Windows 10

 Boot your computer or virtual machine using the installation DVD, USB flash drive, or the ISO file, with the Windows 10 installation.
 As soon as you boot, you see a quick message on the screen stating that you need to press any key to continue.
-Press a key on your keyboard, and the installation wizard is shown.
-Once the necessary files are copied, the Windows 10 Setup asks what language, time, currency and keyboard input settings you want to use.
-Make the selections you prefer and click or tap Next.
+Press any key on your keyboard, and the installation wizard is shown.
+Once the necessary files are copied, the Windows 10 Setup asks what language, time and currency format, and keyboard input settings you want to use.
+Make the selections you prefer and press Next.

 Click or tap Install now to start the installation.